-If I change my mind can I wind-up my self managed superfund?
+If I change my mind, can I wind-up my self managed superfund?

 Yes, in the circumstances where a self managed superfund is no longer required or suitable, the fund is able to be wound up and rolled over into a superannuation fund.
-This can be a complicated task and suggest you speak to us about the processes and costs involved.
+This can be a complicated task and we suggest you speak to us about the processes and costs involved.

 Complimentary First Consultation